danieleades/event-sourcing/docs/src/advanced/custom-stores.md

 ## Testing Your Store

-Use the same test patterns as `InMemoryEventStore`:
+Use the same test patterns as `inmemory::Store`:

 ```rust,ignore
 #[tokio::test]